System Design Space

 medium

-How to design edge systems: local processing, synchronization with cloud core, offline mode, node security and fleet operations.
+How to design edge systems: local processing, cloud-core synchronization, offline operation, node security, and fleet management.

 Practical value of this chapter